Skip to content

 Phalangeal Fractures

 Approximately 20% of hand injuries in children are fractures.
-In particular, the phalanges are the most frequently injured bones of the hand, with distal phalangeal and proximal phalangeal base fractures being the most commonly diagnosed fractures.
+The phalanges are the most frequently injured bones of the hand, with distal phalangeal and proximal phalangeal base fractures being the most commonly diagnosed fractures.

 Proximal phalangeal base fractures